 Initial Tax Basis, Depreciation and Amortization.
 The tax basis of our assets is used for purposes of computing depreciation and cost recovery deductions and, ultimately, gain or loss on the disposition of these assets.
-The federal income tax burden associated with the difference between the fair market value of our assets and their tax basis immediately prior to this offering will be borne by the non-managing general partner, its affiliates and the owners of units immediately prior to this offering.
-Please read "-Allocation of Income, Gain, Loss and Deduction."
+The federal income tax burden associated with the difference between the fair market value of our assets and their tax basis immediately prior to an offering will be borne by the non-managing general partner, its affiliates and the owners of units immediately prior to such offering.
+Please read "-Tax Consequences of Unit Ownership-Allocation of Income, Gain, Loss and Deduction."